Famed Fenway Park becomes hot prop of political campaigns

 As the baseball season began this month, Brown released two different ads heaping praise on the ball club and its home.

 “Listen, I‘m an optimist.
-I‘m a Republican from Massachusetts,” Brown says in one ad.
+I‘m a Republican from Massachusetts,” Brown says in the video.

 Warren, whose Oklahoma roots prevent her from being a Red Sox fan by birth, hasn’t been far behind.
 Her campaign released a photo of the candidate with her husband taking in Opening Day.
 Recently, she shared her predictions on Twitter for the team’s wins (96) and most valuable player (outfielder Jacoby Ellsbury) this year.